yardenavraham/CounterCalories/README.md

 ## Installation

 1. Check that Visual Studio in installed (vertion 2015 at least).
-2. Check that SQL Server is connected to your VS. If it's not, check [this](https://blogs.gre.ac.uk/cmssupport/application-development/programming/asp-net/connecting-to-sql-server-using-visual-studio/) guide for conection.
+2. Check that SQL Server is connected to your VS. If it's not, check [this](https://blogs.gre.ac.uk/cmssupport/application-development/programming/asp-net/connecting-to-sql-server-using-visual-studio/) guide for connection.
 3. Clone this project to your computer.

 ## How to use?